• CRIME BLOG

 The priest repeats the Epistle and Gospel in French because this is French Switzerland.

-The long-distance camera is poor quality, but the camera in the sanctuary gives a clear view.
+The camera in the sanctuary gives a clear view.
 Maybe late November or early December, maybe 6AM, because I hear steeple bells ring.
-At the end he says ecce [
+At the end he says ecce, Latin

 0 Comments